chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_efs.md

 - Create an EFS file system, please refer sample steps [here](https://docs.aws.amazon.com/efs/latest/ug/gs-step-two-create-efs-resources.html)

-- We have to mount EFS to all the vm's manually.
+- Let's create a folder structure `/mnt/automate_backups/` on all the Frontend and backend nodes, then we have to mount EFS to all the vm's manually.
 To do that please refer [this](https://docs.aws.amazon.com/efs/latest/ug/mounting-fs-mount-helper-ec2-linux.html)

-- Let's create a folder structure `/mnt/automate_backups/` on all the Frontend and backend nodes.

 #### Configuration in OpenSearch Node